Washiki/rainbow-fart.vim/README.md

 In the ``plugin`` folder, there is a ``compliments.txt`` file that contains all possible compliments.

-To add your own or delete , just edit them into the file.
+To add your own or delete some , just edit the file.
 Each line corresponds to one compliment.